-We will only consider positions submitted in the prescribed format.
+In Australia, we will only accept applications for approval of a position in the prescribed format.
+In New Zealand position descriptions submitted to the MCNZ may be considered.
 If you fail to submit this application before starting the position, we may not count any time prior to application towards your CPA period.

 CPA positions must be at least 0.5 full-time equivalent in clinical anaesthesia/pain medicine.